Top 20 Most Popular Chinese Desserts

 Meat floss cake is a dessert made of meat floss, wheat flour, mung beans, egg, and sugar.
 It is crispy, fragrant, and instantly melts in your mouth.

 Nowadays, meat floss cakes are enjoyed as snacks and there is a particular brand called Youchen, which has become popular on the internet in recent years, leading to a trend in the small snack industry.

 Meat floss cake was originally a traditional food in Fujian and Taiwan.
 How did it turn into a popular food?
-The golden crisp cake, the soft ice-green mung beans, and the minced pork floss blend together on the tip of your tongue into a rich tastes that lingers for a long time.
+The golden crisp cake, the soft ice-green mung beans, and the minced pork floss blend together on the tip of your tongue into a rich taste that lingers for a long time.